 The proportionate share of each plan's unfunded benefits is presented as a long-term net pension/OPEB liability (asset) on the accrual basis of accounting.
-Any liability for the contractually required pension contribution outstanding at the end of the year is included as a liability on both the accrual and modified accrual bases of accounting.
+Any liability for the contractually required pension contribution outstanding at the end of the year is included on both the accrual and modified accrual bases of accounting.